• Skip to primary navigation

 A Dainty Gentleman

-Huge thanks to everyone for your love, support, and suggestions regarding our dear Catamus in my last post, which feels like ages ago now.
+Huge thanks to everyone for your love and support regarding our dear Catamus.
 We very sadly said goodbye to him on Friday, May 8th, when it became clear that his condition was worsening.
 We didn't want him to suffer needlessly anymore.
 Though we're heartbroken to have lost our darling boy, missing him terribly every minute of every day, we feel lucky to have so many caring friends and family members who have helped us through this time.
 Thank you for being among them.

 Catamus has been a huge part of TBG since the day we brought him home in February of 2011.
 We met this spry 2-year-old from Yolo County at the SPCA one wintry night.
 He charmed us by giving us head butts and showing us his belly, circling us as we sat in his area, and looking up at us with a pair of intense golden eyes as if to say "It's me!
 Take me home!"
 Looking into his expressive eyes was like looking into a human's.
 We fell hard for this quirky little person.